deeppanchani/college_time_table-oasis/README.md

-# Project - deeppanchani links
+# Project - college time table
-## Problem Statement
+## 😵 Problem Statement
-I always find myself hunting down my social media profile links when I want to share them or when I want to fill some forms.
+In online mode of studies lecture links are like class rooms.
+Ofcourse in we wont forget way to our class room.
+But we cant even remember all the lecture links right.

+It is difficult to find the right lecture link at the right time.

-## Solution
+## 💡 Solution
-To overcome the problem I initially thought to have a file containing all the links but it was still not efficient.
+To overcome the problem I initially made a pdf of all the lecture links but it lacked the time table feature.

-So I came up with an idea to make a chrome extension which has all the links in it.
+So I made a chome extension which will automatically show the time table of that day and the lecture links.

-## Sneak Peek
+## 🧐 Sneak Peek

 <p align="center">
     <img src="extra/full.png"><br>